-Medivir had a negative debt/equity ratio at the period end, i.e. the available cash and bank balances and short-term investments, as well as interestbearing receivables, exceed the Group's interest-bearing liabilities (leases).
-Current liabilities and ongoing operating expenses for 2021 are covered by Medivir's cash position and after completed directed and rights issues during the first quarter of 2021, which contributed approximately SEK 223 million before transactions costs.
+Medivir had a negative debt/equity ratio at the period end, i.e. the available cash and bank balances and short-term investments, as well as interest-bearing receivables, exceed the Group's interest-bearing liabilities (leases).
+Current liabilities and ongoing operating expenses for 2022 are covered by Medivir's cash position.
 The company's management is of the opinion that Medivir is a going concern.